-The next full moon will occur on Friday, March 18 at 03:17 at Eastern Standard Time (EST).
+The next full moon will occur on Tuesday, March 7 at 7:40 Eastern Standard Time (EST).
 It will be known as the Worm Moon.
 Okay, for northerners, it will be a Worm Moon.
 But, for the southerner, it will be a Harvest Moon.

 That’s it for this post.
 If you like this article, share it if you like, like it if you share it.
 You can also find us on Mix, Twitter, Pinterest, and Facebook.
 Hey man, If you have come this far, do give us feedback in the comment section.
 It would make my day.
 You can also make a donation.
 Your donations will help us to run our website and serve you BETTER.
 Cheers!!!

 - The Ugliest Secret of Blue Moon is Out: It’s a HOAX

 - Full Moon in January 2023 – Wolf Moon or Buck Moon?

 - February Full Moon 2023 – Snow Moon or Sturgeon Moon?